amonjerro/amonjerro/README.md

 I mostly work on NodeJS, Python and C# as I'm most familiar with Unity as an engine.
 The projects I'm interested in are either game projects I make, simulations or procedural generation and machine learning.

-I try to update rather frequently, but usually when I'm done with an idea (or lose interest in it), it's likely the repo will remain untouched from then on.

 -----

 Saludos,